Notice: This page requires JavaScript to function properly.

 Previously we've discussed the most famous factor model - the CAPM.

-This model allows us to predict a portfolio's return using the market's price as a key factor.
+This model allows us to predict a portfolio's return using the market's excess return as a key factor.

 What is Fama-French Model?